Why Are Organic Clothes Better for Your Baby?

 “Children are not little adults” — US National Academy of Sciences

-Baby Skin Is More Permeable
+Newborn Skin Is More Permeable

 A large part of what children absorb in their bodies happens through the skin (the rest is food, liquid, and air — gastrointestinal and respiratory absorption).
 Our skin is our largest organ.
 It protects us, helps regulate our body temperature, and plays many other essential functions.
 It also absorbs a lot of what we put on it.